llm-bible/llm-bible.github.io/_publications/prasanna2020when.markdown

 bibkey: prasanna2020when
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2005.00561"}
-tags: ['Efficiency and Optimization', 'Model Architecture', 'Reinforcement Learning', 'Pruning', 'Pretraining Methods', 'BERT', 'Transformer', 'Attention Mechanism']
+tags: ['Transformer', 'Efficiency and Optimization', 'Pruning', 'Reinforcement Learning', 'Model Architecture', 'Attention Mechanism', 'Pretraining Methods', 'BERT']
 ---
 Large Transformer-based models were shown to be reducible to a smaller number of self-attention heads and layers.
 We consider this phenomenon from the